-MICROM 460 (3) Medical Mycology and Parasitology Lecture Spring

-MICROM 461 (2) Medical Mycology and Parasitology Lab Spring

-2. Diversity and Ecology - Choose two courses:

-MICROM 412 (3) Prokaryotic Diversity Spring

-MICROM 435 (3) Microbial Ecology Autumn

-ENV H 409 (3) Microbiome & Environmental Health Spring

-FISH 406 (4) Parasite Ecology Autumn

-- 3. Genetics and Molecular Biology Choose one option: - a.
+- Complete a total of 28 Credits from the following distribution groups AND electives.
+Each student is required to take electives. - Two courses must have a lab component from the following list: MICROM 411, MICROM 431, MICROM 443 - Medical Microbiology Choose two courses: IMMUN 441 (4) Immunology Fall MICROM 442 (3) Medical Bacteriology Lecture Winter MICROM 443 (3) Medical Bacteriology Lab Fall, Winter MICROM 445 (3) Medical Virology Spring MICROM 460 (3) Medical Mycology and Parasitology Lecture Spring - Diversity and Ecology Choose two courses: MICROM 412 (3) Prokaryotic Diversity Spring MICROM 435 (3) Microbial Ecology Autumn ENV H 409 (3) Microbiome & Environmental Health Spring FISH 406 (4) Parasite Ecology Autumn - 3.
+Genetics and Molecular Biology Choose one option: - a.
 MICROM 411 (4) Bacterial Genetics w/ Lab Winter - MICROM 431 (3) Prokaryotic Recombinant DNA Techniques Lab Winter and GENOME 361 (3) Fundamentals of Genetics and Genomics all quarters - c.
-MICROM 431 (3) Winter and GENOME 371 (5) Introductory Genetics Fall - After completing your choices of the courses above, you will need to take additional electives to reach the 28 credits needed.
+MICROM 431 (3) Winter and GENOME 371 (5) Introductory Genetics Fall - 4.
+After completing your choices of the courses above, you will need to take additional electives to reach the 28 credits needed.
 You can fulfill the remaining credits from the electives list or take additional courses from the list that will then count as electives.